Q: What is Amazon Elastic Inference?

 Q: How do I provision Amazon Elastic Inference accelerators?

-A: You can configure Amazon SageMaker endpoints or Amazon EC2 instances with Amazon Elastic Inference accelerators using the AWS management console, AWS command line interface (CLI), or the AWS SDK.
+A: You can configure Amazon SageMaker endpoints or Amazon EC2 instances or Amazon ECS tasks with Amazon Elastic Inference accelerators using the AWS management console, AWS command line interface (CLI), or the AWS SDK.
 There are two requirements for launching EC2 instances with accelerators.
 First, you will need to provision an AWS PrivateLink VPC Endpoint for the subnets where you plan to launch accelerators.
 Second, as you launch an instance, you need to provide an instance role with a policy that allows users accessing the instance to connect to accelerators.
 When you configure an instance to launch with Amazon EI, an accelerator is provisioned in the same Availability Zone behind the VPC endpoint.

 Q: What model formats does Amazon Elastic Inference support?